IntelligentSoftwareSystems/Galois/README.md

 Source-Tree Organization
 ========================

-- `libgalois` contains the source code for shared memory Galois library, e.g., runtime, graphs, worklists etc.
+- `libgalois` contains the source code for the shared-memory Galois library, e.g., runtime, graphs, worklists, etc.
-- `lonestar` contains Lonestar benchmark applications and tutorial examples for Galois
+- `lonestar` contains the Lonestar benchmark applications and tutorial examples for Galois
-- `libdist` contains the source code for distributed memory and heterogeneous Galois library.
+- `libdist` contains the source code for the distributed-memory and heterogeneous Galois library
-- `dist_apps` contains the source code for distributed memory and heterogeneous benchmark applications
+- `dist_apps` contains the source code for the distributed-memory and heterogeneous benchmark applications
 - `tools` contains various helper programs such as graph-converter to convert between graph file formats and graph-stats to print graph properties